 "I love studying in Mudd Library!
 The mix of loud, collaborative spaces and quiet, individual areas always provides the environment I need for working, and I'm always likely to run into friends throughout the building.
-The layout of the building feels much less isolating than the beautiful yet eerily silent Deering library." -Margaret, Medill '23
+The layout of the building feels much less isolating than the beautiful yet eerily silent Deering library."
+Margaret, Medill School of Journalism

 "Let's talk about office hours!
 Regardless of class size, every single professor is required to have office hours for every class they teach, which is essentially a few hours each week where they open their office doors for students to come ask questions about the class, their academic field, or just chat about anything they feel like.
-Once during my first year, I went with a friend to office hours for her professor-I'd never met this professor before and I wasn't in his class, but 30 minutes later I walked out of his office with a book lent from his personal library and a new addition to my academic support system." -Natalie, School of Communication '21 Continue down the same path north.
-On your left, you will see a large concrete building called the Jacobs Center.
+Once during my first year, I went with a friend to office hours for her professor- I'd never met this professor before and I wasn't in his class, but 30 minutes later I walked out of his office with a book lent from his personal library and a new addition to my academic support system."
+Continue up the same path north.
+On the left, you will see a large, concrete building called The Jacobs Center.